|Project Name||Riverstone Crossing|

 - Mix of allotment types (350m2-2,000m2) that take into account the site’s topography, hydrological constraints and retention of ecologically significant vegetation.

-- Design and construction of two bridges providing access to the site, totaling $6m.
+- Design and construction of two bridges providing access to the site, totalling $6m.

 - Delivery of the main site detention and bioponds (2ha in area) and overseeing the embellishment of associated water quality and quantity infrastructure.